Investing in gold: gold shares, gold bullion or gold in your RRSP—which is best?

 Stick with shares of gold-mining firms when investing in gold

-We feel that investing on the basis of price changes for gold in the form of bullion, instead of in shares of gold companies, is more of a gamble than an investment.
+We feel that investing on the basis of price changes for gold in the form of bullion, instead of in shares of gold miners, is more of a gamble than an investment.
 These activities don’t earn income, but instead consume funds for storage fees, insurance and so on.

 As we mentioned above, a better way to profit from rising gold is by investing in the stocks of gold-mining companies.
 That way, you benefit from increases in the price of gold, and you give yourself the potential for capital gains and income.
 You also save on the higher brokerage fees and commissions associated with other types of commodity investments.

+We see the outlook for top gold mining stocks as bright.
 Even so, because of their volatile nature, we continue to recommend that gold stocks only make up a limited portion of your portfolio’s resources segment.

 Note: This post was originally published in 2010 and is regularly updated.